[Above: Video hosts Ian and Christian at Cuatro Palos, Sierra Gorda. Photo: Hassen Salum]

 Our First “World’s Inspiring Places,” a Short-Form Travel Documentary

 I can’t wait to show everyone this amazing place I’ve fallen in love with and tell the story of what makes it truly inspiring.
-Mexico’s Sierra Gorda is the star of our new online travel pilot, The World’s Inspiring Places, a video that prelaunched on 15 January 2018 with a one-minute version at the Awards Forum of the United Nations World Tourism Organization in Madrid, Spain.
+Mexico’s Sierra Gorda is the star of our new online travel pilot, The World’s Inspiring Places, a video that we are releasing Sunday January 28, 2018.
+It prelaunched on 15 January 2018 with a one-minute version at the Awards Forum of the United Nations World Tourism Organization in Madrid, Spain.
 Check out the trailer!

 For me, the concept behind The World’s Inspiring Places probably started the day I found myself yelling at a tourist to stop standing on the coral while they cleared their goggles.
 I’d had enough of overcrowded destinations making a buck at the expense of nature.
 It was time for me to focus on places in the world that were doing something right to protect where people loved to travel.